PerformanceArchitecture

 Avoid

 Astro Note: Unlike Astro which uses "Islands" to control client JS, PPR uses "Holes" to control server streaming.
-You get the same result (fast loads) but via a unified server-first pipeline.

 The Technical Blueprint